 The most effective change management strategies are those that focus on the human behaviour element.
 In major transformations of large enterprises, leaders and their advisors conventionally focus their attention on devising the best strategic and tactical plans.
 But to succeed and make meaning out of this, they must also have an intimate understanding of the human element of change management — the alignment of the company’s culture, values, people, and behaviours — to encourage the desired results.

-The organisation started experiencing a positive shift in mindsets and an increase in collaborative and confident relationships amongst the employees after 2 months in the transformation.
-The change that this introverted but competent engineering team needed was a Growth Mindset - a learn-to-build culture to create new market opportunities and mind-share in their industry which they otherwise thought that it's non-existent.
+The organisation started experiencing a positive shift in mindsets and an increase in collaborative and confident relationships among the employees after 2 months in the transformation.
+The change that this introverted but competent engineering team needed was a Growth Mindset - a learn-to-build culture to create new market opportunities and mind-share in their industry which they otherwise thought that is non-existent.

 Change doesn’t have to happen at a grand scale to disrupt the sluggish waters in the business.
 Just remember 3 main points when leading change: